sisoje/viewmodelify-swift/README.md

 # viewmodelify-swift
 It starts with a value.
 An Int value.\
 And a View.
-With a frame, colors and shit... well, we will see about that...
+With a frame and colors and shit... well, we will see about that...

 # Unlearning the View
 Now put a value into the SwiftUI and your mind is blown in two lines of code, like this: